Zbigniew Herbert: Poetry

-Yet, the tough assessment of the present does not mean idealizing history.
-The last war experiences have put an end to the naïve perception of the past.
+But this hard assessment of the present does not mean idealizing history.
+The experiences of the last war have put an end to the naïve perception of the past.
 The exposer's suspicion arises because visions of history are created usually by the winners' chroniclers.
-Therefore, what is under the fresco Przemiany Liwiusza (Transformations of Livy) should be analyzed diligently.
-The monumental picture of the ancient heroes can be false, or in other way – it can be based on judging criteria, which should not be acknowledged uncritically.
-Possibly, the vanquished are those who are entitled to our solidarity.
+Therefore, "what lies under the fresco" (Przemiany Liwiusza — Transformations of Livy) must be diligently analyzed.
+The monumental picture of ancient heroes may be false, or in other ways – it can be based on judging criteria, which should not be acknowledged uncritically.
+It may be the vanquished who are entitled to our solidarity.

-According to Herbert, the field of history being maybe the easiest one to make observations is not the only one in which evil reveals itself.
-The presence of evil entails the question of life's meaning and order, which means that also of presence of God in the world.
-The history of literature has not yet settled a dispute over the sacred in Herbert's poetry.
-In his earliest volumes one can notice two completely different images of God, once he is almighty, cold, perfect and remote and next time powerless by his coming down from heaven Kapłan (Priest), Rozmyślania Pana Cogito o odkupieniu (Mr. Cogito's Reflections on Redemption).
-The first God is rather disliked – as all abstractions – indeed; everything that is valued in this poetry is small, tangible and close.
-After all, it is nothing else but senses, especially the most unerring touch, which give us the most reliable support in everyday life.
-Moreover, in this poetry, one has never reconciled oneself to the collapse of the sacred, as well as to the world of chaos.
-Against everything, being loyal – even to dead God – make sense.
-For want of no other refuge, we are supposed to seek power in us to save the world from chaos and nothingness Napis (Inscription).
+In Herbert's view the field of history, although perhaps the easiest one on which to make observations, is not the only one in which evil reveals itself.
+The presence of evil entails the question of life's meaning and order, and of the presence of God in the world.
+The history of literature has not yet settled the dispute over the sacred in Herbert's poetry.
+In his earliest volumes one can see two completely different images of God: at one point he is almighty, cold, perfect and remote, at another rendered powerless by descending from heaven Kapłan (Priest), Rozmyślania Pana Cogito o odkupieniu (Mr. Cogito's Reflections on Redemption).
+The first God is rather disliked, like all abstractions; everything that is valued in this poetry is small, tangible and close.
+After all, it is nothing else but the senses, especially the most unerring touch, which give us the most reliable support in everyday life.
+Moreover, in this poetry, one has never reconciled oneself to the collapse of the sacred, or to the world of chaos.
+Against everything, being loyal – even to the dead God – make sense.
+For want of any other refuge, we are supposed to seek the power within us to save the world from chaos and nothingness Napis (Inscription).

-In his later works, there is less such pagan declarations, yet the need for reconciliation is being articulated more and more clearly.
-Compared to the poems from Epilog Burzy (Epilogue to the Storm) and his previous works, Puste Niebo Pana Cogito collected not very favourable critics' opinions.
+In his later works, there are fewer such pagan declarations, yet the need for reconciliation is articulated more and more clearly.
+Compared to the poems from Epilog Burzy (Epilogue to the Storm) and his previous works, Puste Niebo Pana Cogito was not well received by critics.

 Poetic style

-In his works he presented the 'reflection-intellectual' perspective, with stress on human beings and their dignity, to the background of history, where people are almost irrelevant cogs in the machine of fate.
+In his works he presents a perspective of 'intellectual reflection', with a stress on human beings and their dignity, on the background of history, where people are almost irrelevant cogs in the machine of fate.
 He often used elements of Mediterranean culture in his works.